verdaccio/verdaccio/e2e/cli/README.md

 > notes:
 >
-> - yarn search exist in modern but do not use the search registry endpoint
+> - yarn search cmd exist in _modern_ but, it do not uses the search registry endpoint.

 ❌ = no tested
 ✅ = tested